-We receive no government funding, nor do we make any charge to patients carers or their families for any support and advice provided.
-The OPA can only maintain its vital service through donations and other fundraising activities generated by the community it serves.
+We receive no government funding, and we do not make any charge to patients, carers' or their families for any support and advice provided.
+The OPA can only maintain its vital service through donations and other fundraising activities among the community it serves.

-If you can support the work of the OPA at this time we would be indebted to you.
+If you can support the work of the OPA at this time, we would be indebted to you.